Cuts Like a Knife (song): Release and reception

 The B-sides of the singles were tracks from his previous albums, You Want It You Got It and his first album, except for the France single which had "Take Me Back" from the same album.

 Music video

 The music video for "Cuts Like a Knife" was directed by Irish director Steve Barron, who filmed it inside an empty indoor swimming pool in Hollywood.
 The pool had been drained and out-of-use for several years.
 It would also become the location for Adams's platinum album party.
 The music video for "Cuts Like a Knife" was in heavy rotation on MTV during 1983 and was one of that year's most popular.
+The video uses the single edit of the song.

 The woman seen in the video is a Penthouse magazine model named Raquel Pena.
 She later stated that she was chosen at the audition because "Steve Barron wanted someone with really long legs, and I wore a black bathing suit that he liked.
 I wore the same suit in the video.
 That's how low budget it was!"